Lesterpaintstheworld/aider/benchmark/README.md

 ## Usage

-There are 3 main tasks involved in benchmarking aider:
+There are 3 main tasks involved in benchmarking aider_nova:

 1. Install and setup for benchmarking.